Yapibe/KAN-GPSConv/README.md

 ## Contributing

-We welcome contributions to the KAN-GPSConv project!
+We welcome contributions to the KAN-GPS project!
 Please read our CONTRIBUTING.md file for guidelines on how to submit issues, feature requests, and pull requests.

 ## License